Seasoned Smoked Potatoes

 The potatoes turn out crispy on the outside, yet light and fluffy on the inside.
 Plus, with this delicious seasoning with garlic powder, oregano, thyme and parsley these Smoked Potatoes are perfection.
 It’s making me hungry just thinking about it!

 Potatoes on the smoker, don’t you just love the sound of that?!!
 We are all about potatoes in our house AND all about how easy this is to make!
-Bonus?
-The kids love them too – simple flavors perfectly cooked!
-If you love the recipe for Smoked Cheesy Potato Casserole or Smoked Baked Potatoes you’ll love this dish too!

 This recipe was born because I actually grabbed a “premade” packet of potatoes just like this at the grocery store.
 I literally took the top off the foil pan, dumped in the seasoning and add a little olive oil.
 They were so good that I had to make my own “copycat” recipe!

-You’ll have everything you need in your pantry, no need to go to the store and get some special seasoning!
+- You’ll have everything you need in your pantry, no need to go to the store and get some special seasoning!

-This recipe uses tender baby or “creamer” potatoes.
-Harvesting them in the early keeps them tender.
+- Creamer Potatoes – Harvesting cream potatoes early keeps them tender.
 The small size makes them fun for the little ones and easy serving too.
+You could also cut up a big potato.

-Steps to Prepare Smoked Potatoes
+How to Make Smoked Potatoes

 - Prep Smoker – Preheat your pellet grill.